mohller/AstroPhoMes/README.md

 # AstroPhoMes
-A python library implementing astrophysical photomeson models for usage in UHECR sources simulations and related physical
+A python library implementing astrophysical photomeson models for usage in UHECR sources simulations and related physical scenarios

+### Needs:
+- pickle